 The incorporation of mele and the performance thereof for the enhancement of second language acquisition in Hawaiian.
 Pre: 102.

-Continuation of 202.
+Continuation of 202 with emphasis on increasing proficiency in speaking/conversation, listening, comprehension, reading, writing, and cultural understanding.
 Conducted in Hawaiian.
-Advanced conversation and reading.
-Pre: 202 or exam, or consent.
+Pre: 202 or 206 or exam, or consent.

 Continuation of 301.
 Pre: 301 or exam, or consent.

 Systematic practice on various topics for control of spoken Hawaiian.
 Repeatable up to six credit hours.
 Pre: 202 or consent.